 Day 1 – let’s explore Edinburgh West End and New Town

-1. Edinburgh’s West End – for elegant architecture, boutiques and cafes
+1. Edinburgh’s West End – for elegant architecture and shopping

 I spent my first morning exploring Edinburgh’s West End, a mainly residential area with some charming boutiques and cafes that you’ll find down the smaller cobbled streets.
 From the main thoroughfare of Prince’s Street, a 5 minute walk along Shandwick Place will bring you to the imposing Gladstone memorial.
 It’s set in the green space of Coates Crescent backed by elegant 19th century houses, including several embassies that are located in this neighbourhood.